 1. Maintains complete confidentiality with regard to all campus information no matter the source, content, or how the information is acquired.
 2. Utilizes technology such as computers, radio systems, telephones, and other equipment for campus police.
 3. Monitors surveillance cameras and dispatches police officers accordingly.
 4. Maintains a central file for vehicle parking registrations and violations for staff and students and posts ticket charges to student accounts.
 5. Maintains an updated list of campus extensions, campus personnel, campus activities, and emergency procedures.
 6. Receives and responds to emergency and non-emergency calls, processes and evaluates information received, prioritizes calls and dispatches required units.
 7. Monitors and coordinates police unit activity and assignments via police radio frequencies.
 8. Maintains status and locations of police personnel.
 9. Creates and maintains manual logs of public safety communications activity.
 10. Accesses and enters sensitive data in local, state, and national databases as necessary for investigative purposes.
 11. Maintains, collects and monitors key for fleet vehicles.
 12. Keeps informed of departmental regulations, policies and procedures.
 13. Contributes to the College Vision, Mission, Values, and Welcoming College statement.
 14. Supports workforce diversity in all its aspects.
 15. Performs other job-related duties as assigned.

 1. High school diploma or equivalent; 2.
-One year of full-time or equivalent experience in emergency communications; 3.
-Experience with Microsoft Office.
+One year of full-time or equivalent experience in emergency communications or emergency services.
+3. Experience with Microsoft Office.

 1. One or more years of full-time experience with a NC law enforcement agency; 2.
 DCI Certification; 3.
 AAS degree; 4.
 North Carolina Law Enforcement Telecommunicator Certificate; 5.
 Notary Public; 6.
 Proficiency in a foreign language such as Spanish, an East Slavic language, and/or American Sign Language.